jetblackwing/esos-controller/README.md

 ## About this app

 This is a native Android port of the KDE Connect Qt app.
-You will find a more complete readme about KDE Connect [here](https://invent.kde.org/network/kdeconnect-kde/).
+You will find a more complete readme about ESOS CONNECT [here](https://invent.kde.org/network/kdeconnect-kde/).

 ## How to install this app